CollinChidiac/WinImageFixer/README.md

 1. Copy the portable .exe to the affected machine
 2. Run the .exe as an admin
+3. Hit start
-3. Sit back and Relax
+4. Sit back and Relax